cylc/cylc-admin/docs/cylc-8-roadmap.md

 1. __Reverse Proxy Server__ (gateway between clients and suites)
     1. Single point of access, to:
         1. Discover and present suites, and route client requests to them
-        1. (this could include for task job clients - status messaging etc.)
+        1. (this could include for task job clients - status messaging etc. especially for jobs running on remote platforms with locked-down ports)
     2. Uses several sub-services:
         1. Suite discovery (running and stopped suites)
         1. Suite start-up (stopped suites)